Where Will LBJ Land? It All Depends on What Kind of Player He Wants to Be Next

 Spread the floor with a five-out system and give defenses no option but to foul James when he barrels into the lane.
 Which team can best offer that?
 It's easy to imagine that taking shape in Boston, where Al Horford is one of the premier three-point shooters at the center position and can anchor the defense so James doesn't have to.

-Going to Boston would mean a reunion with Kyrie Irving—unless maybe the Cavs took Irving back in a trade.
+Going to Boston would mean a reunion with Kyrie Irving—unless maybe the Cavs take Irving back in a trade.
 The Celtics need a foul-drawer like James; Brad Stevens' club ranked 18th in free-throw frequency last season.

 The Celtics don't have the cap space to sign James outright, but president of basketball operations Danny Ainge has assembled the necessary assets to be competitive in the market for James.
 At this point, there haven't been any whispers that James would pick up and move his family to Beantown.
 But staying in the Eastern Conference would mean an easier path to a ninth straight Finals, and it's plain that a Stevens-LeBron partnership predicated on ball movement, spacing and rim attacks would wreak havoc on opposing defenses.

-Note: Editor's note: Every day this week—heading into the start of free agency on Sunday—Bleacher Report will look at every angle of LeBron James' upcoming decision with reports and features from our most plugged-in NBA reporters.
-Today, B/R looks at how LeBron's choice could be shaped by the role he wants to play on the court.